explainers-by-googlers/template/README.md

 instances as appropriate.
 For the instances in `index.bs`, update the repository name, but you can leave the rest until you start the specification.
 Then delete this block of text.**

+This proposal is an early design sketch by [TODO: team] to describe the problem below and solicit feedback on the proposed solution.
+It has not been approved to ship in Chrome.

 ## Proponents

 - [Proponent team 1]